zhengying-liu/autodl-contrib/README.md

 3. The script will create a YAML file `dataset_info.yaml` in the dataset directory.
 You can read this file and check if all inferred informations on the dataset are correct as expected;

 4. If some info aren't correct, make sure there is no bug in your dataset directory.
-In some rare cases, you can modify the file `dataset_info.yaml` manually.
+In some rare cases, you are allowed to modify the file `dataset_info.yaml` manually.